OSBC-Inc/user-docs/docs/features/integrations/serverless-integrations/azure-functions-overview.md

 ![](<../../../.gitbook/assets/image (31).png>)

-If you are unable to connect, please re-enter your account credentials to verify that they are correct:
+If you are unable to connect, re-enter your account credentials to verify that they are correct:

 ![](<../../../.gitbook/assets/image (27).png>)